 Something is more likely to be a genuine risk factor if there is a plausible way in which it might make dementia more likely, based on our understanding of how dementia develops.
 A good example is the clear way that, because high blood pressure can cause strokes and strokes can cause vascular dementia, high blood pressure is a risk factor for vascular dementia.

 Overall, the best kind of evidence for identifying risk factors comes from clinical trials.
 These look at what happens over time when some people in the trial are given a medicine (eg to lower blood pressure) or adopt different behaviours (eg various diets).
 Such dementia 'prevention' trials are increasing but are still not common.
 In order to show an effect on dementia, they generally need to run for many years and involve hundreds or even thousands of people.
 Even trials that assess smaller changes - for example, by testing mental abilities - can be very complicated to organise and expensive to do.

 Very few studies of dementia risk factors have looked specifically at the less common dementias such as frontotemporal dementia (FTD) or dementia with Lewy bodies (DLB).
 This factsheet, unless stated otherwise, is about the risk factors for the more common types of dementia.
 These are Alzheimer's disease, vascular dementia and mixed dementia (when someone has more than one type of dementia, most often Alzheimer's disease and vascular dementia).

 What are the risk factors for dementia?

-- higher blood pressure in mid-life
+- higher blood pressure

 - changes to nerve cells, DNA and cell structure